California to pay off nearly $60 million in student loans for doctors who help more Medi-Cal patients

 The state of California is spending nearly $60 million to pay off the student loans of 247 doctors.

-In return, those doctors have promised to take on more patients covered by Medi-Cal, California's Medicaid health care program.
+In return, those doctors have promised to take on more patients covered by Medi-Cal.

 More than 13 million Californians get their health coverage through Medi-Cal, but many have trouble finding doctors willing to accept the rates paid by the program.